Hellmy/MessengerForWindows/ReadMe.md

 Messenger For Windows Store
 ============================

-The MessengerForWindows project is a Windows Store app that I built simply to get Facebook's new Messenger.com service (released yesterday) into a dockable app window that us Windows users can use.
-I built it in a little over 3 minutes (see the video) so others can see how easy it is to build apps.
+The MessengerForWindows project is a Windows Store app that I built simply to get Facebook's new Messenger.com service (released yesterday) into a dockable app window that Windows users can play with.
+I built it in a little over 3 minutes (so fast because there isn't a whole lot of code here) primarily so others can see how easy it is to build apps.
+Take a look at the video if you have ~3 minutes or so.
 This is by no means production quality and certainly not an official Facebook app.

 If you have any questions, feel free to ping me at elmer.morales@gmail.com or on Twitter at @elmerm.
 Enjoy!